Stock market today: Asian stocks decline after US inflation edges higher

 BEIJING (AP) — Asian stock markets declined Friday after U.S. inflation edged higher, fueling unease about the outlook for the biggest global economy.

-Shanghai, Hong Kong and Sydney declined.
+Shanghai, Hong Kong, Seoul and Sydney declined.
 Japanese markets were closed for a holiday.
 Oil prices edged lower.

 Wall Street’s benchmark S&P 500 index gained less than 0.1% on Thursday after government data showed consumer prices rose 3.2% in July.
 That was higher than the previous month but below forecasts.